 Summary (TL;DR)

 Despite being used interchangeably and despite being intimately linked, emotions and feelings are different.
-The former are information of our environment.
-The latter are interpretation of our emotions.

-Understanding the differences puts us in a position to better harness both and allows us to better navigate life.
+Understanding the differences puts us in a position to better harness both and therefore allows us to better navigate life.